Fabulously-Optimized/fabulously-optimized/.github/ISSUE_TEMPLATE/mod-request.md

 ---
 name: Mod request
-about: Suggest an idea for this project
+about: Suggest a new mod to be included in Fabulously Optimized
 title: ''
 labels: new mod
 assignees: ''